Skip to content

 How to Enable or Disable Display Additional Keys Pressed when using Pen in Windows 11

-This tutorial shows you how to turn on or off the display of additional keys pressed when using a pen in Windows 11.
+You can enable or disable the display of additional keys pressed when using a pen in Windows 11 through the Pen & Windows Ink settings.

 2. Click or tap Bluetooth & devices on the left side.
 Then click or tap Pen & Windows Ink on the right side.
 Open Pen & Windows Ink settings